JoviDeCroock/JoviDeCroock/README.md

 - 🔭 I’m currently working on The above OSS projects
 - 🌱 I’m currently learning AWS and K8s
 - 👯 I’m looking to collaborate on performance-related projects
-- 💬 Ask me about Preact, urql or bundling
+- 💬 Ask me about Preact, urql or GraphQL
 - 📫 How to reach me: [Twitter](https://twitter.com/JoviDeC)
 - 😄 Pronouns: he/him

+Feel free to talk to me about Preact, urql or anything open-source/performance related.
+I'm happy to chat about it.